5 Things You Can Do in Accounting Software But Not Excel - BQE Software

-Assuming that the above has worked well for you, then you're going to find yourself on the phone with more prospects, hoping to convert prospects into clients.
-Many people will suggest that you have a questionnaire for them to fill out, so you can assess their needs.
+When you successfully market your firm, you're going to find yourself on the phone with more prospects, hoping to convert them into clients.
+Many people will suggest that you have a questionnaire for them to fill out so you can assess their needs.

 I'm just going to be honest and say that I hate that idea!

 You're about to build a relationship with a client.
 In fact, long before the sales call, you began to cultivate and nurture that relationship.
 Now that you're getting to the most intimate part, you're going to ask them to fill out a questionnaire?